-These investments should be shown at market value.
+These investments should be shown at amortized cost.
 In cases where the investment value is permanently impaired and a write-down is recorded, this write-down will be reflected in item 56200 (Write-Offs and Valuation Adjustments).

-- a) income debentures, mortgage bonds, small business development bonds and small business bonds - b) notes with an original term to maturity of one year or over, except promissory notes arising from the sale of goods and services - c) debt securities issued by separately constituted government enterprises and not guaranteed by a Canadian government - d) government guaranteed debt securities of private sector enterprises
+- a) income debentures, mortgage bonds, small business development bonds and small business bonds - notes with an original term to maturity of one year or over, except promissory notes arising from the sale of goods and services - c) debt securities issued by separately constituted government enterprises and not guaranteed by a Canadian government - d) government guaranteed debt securities of private sector enterprises

-- a) short-term paper see item 15120 (Bankers' Acceptances and Finance and Other Short-Term Paper) - b) government business enterprise debt guaranteed by a Canadian government see items 15130 (Government of Canada Debt) and 15140 (Provincial and Municipal Government Debt) - c) debt securities of foreign governments and corporations see item 15200 (Foreign Investments) - d) accrued interest receivable see item 12100 (Accounts Receivable and Accrued Revenue)
+- a) short-term paper see item 15120 (Bankers' Acceptances and Finance and Other Short-Term Paper) - b) government business enterprise debt guaranteed by a Canadian government see items 15130 (Government of Canada Debt) and 15140 (Provincial and Municipal Government Debt) - c) debt securities of foreign governments and corporations see item 15200 (Foreign Investments) - d) accrued interest receivable see item 12100 (Accounts Receivable and Accrued Revenue) - e) promissory notes arising from the sale of goods and services see item 12100 (Accounts Receivable and Accrued Revenue)